zkHubHQ/distributed-halo2/notes/port.md

 - **dmsm.rs**
   - Change G::ScalarField to G::Scalar (Scalar is an alias for PrimeField within the group trait)
   - Change G::ScalarField to G::Scalar (Scalar is an alias for PrimeField within the group trait)
+  - Create custom [bytestream serializer](../dist-primitives/src/utils/g1_serialization.rs) as send_to_king and recv_from_king expect it to be implemented.
+I am using the visitor design pattern to implement this serializer
+  - Use the custom FFT/IFFT implementations in [domain_utils](../dist-primitives/src/utils/domain_utils.rs) to perform the FFT/IFFT over a CurveGroup.
+This is not supported by default in Halo2, and had to "hack" this together
+  - Add generic trait bound to most methods - where F: PrimeField + WithSmallOrderMulGroup<3>
+  - Change the top level trait from `G:Group` to `E: Engine` for most of the methods as the structure is different in Halo2 compared to Arkworks for handling groups and scalar.
+The groups and scalars are packages inside the Engine trait in pairing.rs in halo2_proof
+  - Change from G::msm to MSMKZG::new + msm.eval for performing the msm operations
+  - Update the tests to use the Bn256 curve rather than Bls12_377
+  - Create a helper method in tests to create random group elements (create_random_group_elements)
+  -
+  - Food for thought: we are not permforming the [distribute_powers_zeta](../dist-primitives/src/utils/domain_utils.rs#L20) operation in the custom FFT implementation for group elements.
+It is most likely not needed as the domain evaluation is not performed over any cosets, but try to revisit later someday.
 - **dfft.rs**
   - Change Radix2EvaluationDomain to EvaluationDomain
   - Change F::zero() to F::ZERO